 Even though my 70th birthday is rapidly approaching I have to say, in all truth, that I don’t much like senior citizens.

 They don’t give a damn about anyone other than themselves.
-I could never live in a retirement community because if I had to live totally surrounded by the blue haired, support hose brigade I would undoubtedly turn into a mass murder or end up sucking on a gas pipe.
+I could never live in a retirement community.
+If I had to live totally surrounded by the blue-haired, support hose brigade, I would undoubtedly turn into a mass murderer or end up sucking on a gas pipe.

 Here are just a few of my life experiences that have turned me against my peers.

 I never go to the grocery store on Wednesday, senior discount day.
 The few times that I did, I left there so damned mad that I had to make a choice.
 I could either go over to the bar and have a couple of stiff ones or going home and kick the dog.

 On senior discount day, it takes at least twenty minutes to breach the Berlin wall of shopping carts in front of the meat counter.
 The old folks are all standing there in a trance looking at the meat before making their selections.
 After they leave the meat counter, their next stop is in front of the dairy case.